habibur5313/habibur5313-Assaignment-6-pet-adoption-simple-website/README.md

 -  Simple html, css and simple js are used to create this website.

 # 5 key features of the project.
--User Authentication System.
+- User Authentication System.
--Error Handling
+- Error Handling
--Database Interactions.
+- Database Interactions.
--Password Security.
+- Password Security.
--Input Validation.
+- Input Validation.

 # ES6 features used.
 - Promise.